No products in the cart.

 Unfortunately, dollar stores are an everyday necessity for some Americans and their families.
 But can it be possible to get quality goods of any kind for such a low price like Dollar Tree phone chargers?
 Or is it, instead, a false economy where you’ll just end up spending more in the end?

 Dollar Tree actually operate two business models.
 Buy in store, and you can get singles of anything for a dollar.
 Buying online, though, is different.
-When buying online, as long as you’re willing to buy in bulk volumes, every single item does cost just $1.
+When buying online, as long as you’re willing to buy in bulk volumes, every single item doesn’t cost just $1.
 By bulk, we’re not talking thousands, or even hundreds.
 In many cases, a dozen or two is all that you will be required to buy.
 You can’t, in most circumstances buy singles online.

 The same is true of the phone chargers and cables available at Dollar Tree.
 In store you can buy a single charger or cable for a dollar.
-Online, you buy a case of 24, and it will cost $24.
+Online, you buy a case of 24, and it will cost less than $24.
 These are the things you will see on eBay for 4 or 5 dollars.
 A cheap charger for the customer, an easy profit for the seller.
 But how good can anything be which has been made, packaged, shipped (probably from China), and sold for just $1?

 Dollar Tree Brands